 Marta Torres has 14 years of professional experience working in the field of climate change in public, private and academic sectors, both from the North and the Global South, with the aim of contributing to the transition to prosperous and equitable low-carbon societies.
 She has extensive international experience leading and participating in large projects for governmental bodies such as several national administrations, the European Commission, the International Energy Agency, and the International Carbon Action Partnership.
 In addition she served as Head of Climate Mitigation for the Government of Catalonia (Spain).
 In 2013, Marta became co-Director of the MAPS Programme, a collaboration amongst developing countries employing over hundred experts to establish the evidence base for long term transition to robust economies that are carbon efficient.
 As independent senior policy analyst and senior associate to SQConsult, she has become adviser to different climate authorities.

 Marta has been working on projects that focused on diverse aspects of international & domestic energy & climate policy design and economic evaluation, in particular she has extensively worked on formulation of mitigation goals and strategies, for example for the development of (I)NDCs.
 She has developed sound expertise on mitigation instruments, such as emission trading, voluntary programmes, NAMAs, sectoral targets and project-based mechanisms, along with a notable track record of MRV and accounting-related work.
 She has gained on-the-ground experience in policy implementation and context-specific political economy landscapes as well as theoretical knowledge on change and complex theories.
 Over the years, Marta has consolidated an international network of climate and development practitioners.

-She speaks Spanish, Catalan, French, German and Dutch.
+She speaks English, Spanish, Catalan, French, German and Dutch.